 - Inferior Oblique: Externally rotates, elevates, and abducts the eye.

-Each of these muscles plays a crucial role in directing our gaze and ensuring clear, binocular vision.
+Each of these muscles is key here in directing our gaze and ensuring clear, binocular vision.

 Dissecting the Details: A Closer Look at Each Muscle